halftrainedharry/AdvSearch/core/components/advsearch/docs/AdvSearch_Documentation.md

 * `[[+paging]]` to get the pagination
 * `[[+results]]` to get the search results

-### Paging1
+### AdvSearchPaging1

-default chunk provided to style the pagination type 1
+Default chunk provided to style the pagination type 1

 Should contain:
 * `[[+previousLink]]` to get the link to the previous page
 * `[[+nextLink]]` to get the link to the next page

-### Paging2
+### AdvSearchPaging2

-default chunk provided to style the pagination type 2.
+Default chunk provided to style the pagination type 2.

+### AdvSearchPaging3

+Default chunk provided to style the pagination type 3.

-### PageLink
+### AdvSearchPageLink

-default chunk provided to style the page number links.
-Used with paging type 0 only.
+Default chunk provided to style the page number links.
+Used with paging types 2 & 3.

-### CurrentPageLink
+### AdvSearchCurrentPageLink

-default chunk provided to style the current page number link.<br>
+Default chunk provided to style the current page number link.<br>
-Used with paging type 0 only.
+Used with paging types 2 & 3.

 ## AdvSearch Glossary